Castlevania: Grimoire of Souls

 But then Konami decided to put out Grimoire of Souls, a game in the vein of Harmony of Dissonance -- a mobile title, yes, but developed for co-op play with plenty of new levels, new action, and much for the characters to do.
 Yes, sure, it was meant to be a platform for micro-transactions, a way to bleed money out of the fan base, but at least it was actual new content that wasn't going to be Japan exclusive (like the pachinko machines).
 Surely Konami would finally treat the series right again, in some way.

-But then, a year after the game was put in open beta in (primarily in Canada) with only a selection of the planned playable chapters completed, the game was been canceled, consigned to the dustbin of Konami's indifference.
+But then, a year after the game was put in open beta in (primarily in Canada) with only a selection of the planned playable chapters completed, the game was canceled, consigned to the dustbin of Konami's indifference (or, at least, so we thought).
 What happened?
 Why has the game gone the way of only a few Castlevania games before it (The Bloodletting, Castlevania Resurrection, and Castlevania '08)?

 Well, for starters, the game itself doesn't seem to have been much loved by the fans that played it.
 The basic action was perfectly, fine, adequate even, with controls that worked well enough considering the medium.
 As it was a game designed for mobile phones, all the controls are done on screen, with a touch-pad "analog stick", attack, and guard "buttons".
 Although you could use a plug-in controller for the game, the game play was designed around these on-screen controls and that affected the basic playability of the title.